EvickaStudio/Moodle-Mate/README.md

 - **Multi-Platform Support**
   - Discord (via webhooks)
   - Pushbullet (send to all your devices)
+  - Gotify (self-hosted push service)
-  - Plugin system for custom notification providers
+  - Plugin like system for custom notification providers
     - Modular architecture for easy integration of new platforms

 - **AI Integration**
   - Support for multiple AI providers (OpenAI API like)